kumar-shridhar/GoT-Data-Visualization-using-t-SNE/README.md

 2. Run the python file:

 	t-SNE_GoT.py

-3.Print the label meaning by printing the class_labels as:
+3. Print the label meaning by printing the class_labels as:

  	print class_labels